 Aim of the course:

-The course aims at deepening and integrating knowledge about the different subfields of psychology (affective, developmental, cognitive, personality, social) through focusing on one specific topic and discussing it in a complex way.
+The course aims at deepening and integrating knowledge of the different subfields of psychology (affective, developmental, cognitive, personality, social) through focusing on one specific topic and discussing it in a complex way.
 It will cover all the different subfields – but not equal proportion – and the applied aspects of the topic.
-It aims at reviving the previously studied ideas on a master level giving the opportunity for amendment, reevaluation, and integration that can be relevant for students studying at any specialization.
+It aims at reviving the previously studied ideas at a master level giving the opportunity for amendment, reevaluation, and integration that can be relevant for students studying in any specialization.

-We will discuss how identity formation is effected by gender roles and the social representations of masculinity and femininity (prejudices, stereotype, gender role expectations) and the relevant psychological theories (psychoanalytical, social learning, cognitive, social constructivist approaches), applying critical, social-historical, and cultural understandings.
-The course covers the specificities of gender prejudices and stereotypes as well as the differences in stereotypes related to gender subgroups (stereotype content model).
-We will look at gender prejudices and stereotypes from a developmental point of view, at the social consequences of them as well as at the differences and similarities among different cultures concerning gender roles and beliefs.
-We will discuss the system justifying function of sexism and heterosexism as well as the different constructs and measures applied in psychological research.
+We will discuss how identity formation is affected by gender roles and the social representations of masculinity and femininity (prejudice, stereotype, gender role expectations) and the relevant psychological theories (psychoanalytical, social learning, cognitive, social constructivist approaches), applying critical, social-historical, and cultural understanding.
+The course covers the specifics of gender prejudices and stereotypes as well as the differences in stereotypes related to gender subgroups (stereotype content model).
+We will look at gender prejudices and stereotypes from a developmental point of view, the social consequences of them as well as the differences and similarities between different cultures concerning gender roles and beliefs.
+We will discuss the system justifying the function of sexism and heterosexism as well as the different constructs and measures applied in psychological research.

 Learning outcome, competences